 Daylilies are the perfect perennial flowers.
 They thrive on neglect, and with a little planning, they reward the gardener with a generous season of bloom.

 "Hemerocallis" means "beauty for a day."
 Although each individual bloom lasts but a single day, a mature plant will have multiple scapes (flower stalks) with 10 to 35 blooms per scape, providing an exceptionally long season of bloom for a perennial.
+They do not perform well as cut flowers.

 It is the mainstay of the perennial mixed border, a trouble free plant for landscapers, and a delightful hobby plant for collectors and amateur hybridizers.